Lidya1234/Linters/README.md

 cd bin
 ```
 ## How to run
+ruby main.rb
-ruby main.rb /Add the file that you want to check for linter error/
+Then it will ask- Enter the  path of the file you want to test(for example in my case ../Lint_bugs/bugs.java)
-Then it will test the file for linter errors
+Then it will check the file for any linter errors

 ## JAVA LINTER